ILIAS-eLearning/ILIAS/src/UI/docu/BACKLOG.md

   The 'image' would be used for images uploaded by users, which therefore can not be exchanged by a skin.
 The 'icon' on the other hand is skinnable, as it is known in advance.
+* Create an abstraction for Actions that could be used instead of stringy links.
+  It would be strongly related to ilCtrl and probably should be an ILIAS library.